Create a Shopware Store: Ultimate Guide From Setup to AI Consultation

 Phase 2: Technical Installation – Laying the Foundation

-2.1 System Requirements for Shopware 6.6+ (2025 Status)
+2.1 System Requirements for Shopware 6.6+ (2025 Standards)

 ComponentMinimum RequirementAI-Readiness RecommendationWhy Important?

-DatabaseMySQL 8.0+ / MariaDB 10.11+MariaDB 11.4Older versions (MySQL 5.7) are no longer supported
+DatabaseMySQL 8.0+ / MariaDB 10.11+MariaDB 11.4Older versions (MySQL 5.7) are no longer supported.

-Node.jsVersion 20Version 20 (LTS)Essential for compiling the frontend and administration
+Node.jsVersion 20Version 20 (LTS)Essential for compiling the frontend and administration.

-CachingStandardVarnish & RedisWithout Redis, the shopping cart becomes a bottleneck under high traffic
+CachingStandardVarnish & RedisWithout Redis, the shopping cart becomes a bottleneck under high traffic.

-2.2 Step-by-Step Installation (Summary)
+2.2 Step-by-Step Installation Summary

-We're not reinventing the wheel here – just summarizing the most efficient path:
+We're not reinventing the wheel here, just summarizing the most efficient path:

-1. Download: Download the Shopware 6 Installer from the official website
+1. Download: Download the Shopware 6 Installer from the official website.

-3. Access: Call `your-domain.com/shopware-installer.phar.php` in your browser
+3. Access: Call `your-domain.com/shopware-installer.phar.php` in your browser.

-5. Database: Enter your MySQL credentials
+5. Database: Enter your MySQL credentials.

-6. Configuration: Choose language (German/English) and currency
+6. Configuration: Select language (German/English) and currency.

-Shopware installation wizard showing system requirements check
+Shopware installation process showing system requirements check and configuration steps

 Phase 3: Design & Shopping Experiences – UX Reimagined